Proceratophrys melanopogon: Description

 Proceratophrys melanopogon grows to a snout-to-vent length of 36 to 50 mm for males and 41 to 62 mm for females.
 It has a rounded snout and the fingers are unwebbed and have swollen tips.
 The skin on the back is smooth or has small warty tubercles and on the side has glandular warts.
 There is a distinctive ridge running from above the eye to the pelvis.
 The colour is some shade of brown and there are several irregular dark blotches.

 Distribution and habitat

 Proceratophrys melanopogon is endemic to the states of São Paulo and Rio de Janeiro in southeastern Brazil.
 Records from Minas Gerais probably refer to Proceratophrys mantiqueira.
 It is found in forests, living among the leaf litter and breeding in small streams.
 Its altitudinal range is 800 to 1480 m above sea level.

 Breeding

 Proceratophrys melanopogon is an explosive breeder.
 After heavy rain has fallen creating temporary pools and streamlets, large numbers of male frogs gather together and call to attract females.
 The call is a multipulsed series of notes with a frequency of about 1179 Hz and is heard between 6pm and midnight.
 The tadpoles develop in slow-moving streams.
+They have wide stripes on the caudal musculature.